 25% In-lecture Quizzes (using iclickers)

 We will be using the Connect online homework system; you will need to purchase an access code.
 Click here to go to the Connect site for this class.

 We will be using the i>clicker remotes (electronic, hand-held response pads) in every lecture to ask questions and get feedback from the class.
 This is extremely important for keeping you engaged and learning!
 The i>clickers will also be used for daily in-lecture quizzes.
 If you skip lectures, or forget your clicker, you will not be able to get points for the quizzes, which will be a significant part of your grade!
 Come to lecture and bring your clicker!
 You can buy the clicker (called "i>clicker") from the bookstore along with your textbook.

 It is important to register your i>clicker - you can register it here (see the "Register Your i>clicker" button in the left margin bar).
 You will need to enter your name, UCSC student ID (including the leading "W"), and the i>clicker serial number ("Remote ID") which can be found immediately below the barcode on the small sticker on the back of the i>clicker.

-There will be two midterms and a final.
-You must take all exams in order to pass the course.
-Each midterm will cover all material up to that point in the course, but the second midterm will emphasize the material covered after the first midterm.
+There will be one midterm exam and a final exam.
+You must take both exams in order to pass the course.
+The midterm will cover all material up to that point in the course.
 The final will cover material from the whole term.